 Qi Managed Services

-In February 2021, we kickstarted new research looking at how micromobility fits onto our roads and streets.
+In September 2021, Centre for London published a research report looking at how micromobility fits onto our roads and streets.
+You can read it here.

 In October 2020, together with 18 other organisations we published an open letter calling on the government to support the rollout of micromobility vehicles – e-scooters, e-cargo bikes and e-bikes – across the capital.